kugimasa/MyPygame/Slides/MemoryPuzzle.md

     return board
 ```

-returns board data structure
+## returns board data structure

-get a list of all possible icons
+Get a list of all possible icons

 shuffle them -> calculate how many of them you need and get 2 each -> shuffle again

-delete the first icon (icon[0])  in the  list as we append them so we can add each icon
+Delete the first icon (icon[0])  in the  list as we append them so we can add each icon.

-icon[0] will be updated every time
+icon[0] will be updated every time.

 ---